rumman321/Gadget_hub-A8/README.md

 5. Event Handle

-##I you have used for handling and managing data local storage
+## I  have used for handling and managing data  : local storage

-#5 Features of the Website/Project:
+# 5 Features of the Website/Project:

 [Feature 1]: this is single page application
 [Feature 2]: you can search products category wise